 Representatives from Student Voice meet on a regular basis during Wellbeing lessons to discuss matters highlighted by students and deal with matters referred to them by the Principal or teachers.
 They take ideas and views of the students in their class/year level to be discussed at meetings.
 They are then responsible for communicating discussions back to students, seeking their views on matters as necessary.

-Some of the activities the group is involved in are: organisation of a weekly free breakfast barbecue for students, planning, organising and running various events throughout the school year, representation at the CBHS Governing Council and regular meetings with the Principal.
+Some of the activities the group is involved in are: organisation of a weekly free breakfast barbecue for students, planning, organising and running various events throughout the school year, representation at the CBHS Governing Council and regular meetings with the Principal and Assistant Principal.